User Guide

 Decay (0.1-1.0)

-Envelope decay rate for the synth.
+Envelope decay rate for most synth engines.
 Higher values produce longer tails; lower values create shorter, punchier transients.
+The Impulse engine is also strongly shaped by its Resonance control.

 Engine-Specific Parameters